jackbsteinberg/std-toast/README.md

 Modern web applications allow users to complete lots of actions per page, which necessitates providing clear feedback for each action.
-Toast notifications are commonly to unobtrusively provide this feedback.
+Toast notifications are commonly used to unobtrusively provide this feedback.
 Many libraries in a variety of frameworks implement a version of toast, but the web has no built-in API to address the use case.
 *TODO: why should it?
 What difference does it make?*